-- 55. For the claimants, Mr Rivett contends that when properly construed Schedule 32 of the Finance Act 2014 does not empower HMRC to issue Partner Payment Notices to members of limited liability partnerships.
+55 For the claimants, Mr Rivett contends that when properly construed Schedule 32 to the Finance Act 2014 does not empower HMRC to issue partner payment notices to members of limited liability partnerships.
 That schedule refers to "partnerships", but the Limited Liability Partnerships Act 2000 makes clear that a limited liability partnership is a separate legal entity and unless otherwise provided the ordinary law of partnership does not apply: see sections 1(2) and (5).
-Because of this, Mr Rivett submits, if a limited liability partnership and its members are to be treated in the same way for tax purposes as an ordinary partnership and its members, specific provision has to be made. - 56.
-An example of a specific provision, Mr Rivett submits, is section 1273(1) of the Corporation Tax Act 2009.
+Because of this, Mr Rivett submits, if a limited liability partnership and its members are to be treated in the same way for tax purposes as an ordinary partnership and its members, specific provision has to be made.

+56 An example of a specific provision, Mr Rivett submits, is section 1273(1) of the Corporation Tax Act 2009.
 That section treats the activities of a limited liability partnership, carrying on a trade or business with a view to a profit, as being carried on by the members in partnership, and not by the limited partnership as such.
-In as much, however, as section 1273(2) provides that references to a firm include a limited liability partnership in relation to which subsection (1) applies, and references to a firm's members include the members of a limited liability partnership, that in Mr

-Rivett's submission is for the purposes of that Act alone.
-The same position obtains with income tax, where a specific provision treats a limited liability partnership as a general partnership: see s.
-863(2) ITTOIA and Ingenious Games v.
-HMRC [2015] UKUT 0105, [11], per Henderson J.
+In as much, however, as section 1273(2) provides that references to a firm include a limited liability partnership in relation to which subsection (1) applies, and references to a firm's members include the members of a limited liability partnership, that in Mr Rivett's submission is for the purposes of that Act alone.
+The same position obtains with income tax, where a specific provision treats a limited liability partnership as a general partnership: see section 863(2) ITTOIA and Ingenious Games LLP v Revenue and Customs Comrs [2015] UKUT 105 (TCC) at [11], per Henderson J.